freesurfer-rge/slothpu/docs/instructions.md

 | LOAD        | `100` | `0000`    | `aaabbbccc`|       |
 | STORE       | `100` | `1000`    | `aaabbbccc`| Register C is read      |

+Note that the operation code for STORE is the same as for PC BRANCHZERO.
+These are the two operations which *read* from register C.

 ## Registers (REG)

 *Functional Unit:* `010` (2)